vtluug/docker-manifests/sczi/4get/README.md

 ## Running it

-Run `docker-compose up -d`, then `./fix_opensearch.sh`.
-If you grok docker-compose a little better than I do, feel free to make it do that automagically.
+Run `docker-compose up -d`, <s>then `./fix_opensearch.sh`.
+If you grok docker-compose a little better than I do, feel free to make it do that automagically.</s> the opensearch fix should run automagically, now. if there are issues, no harm in running it again.